 Caregiver Role Strain: Signs And Preventative Steps

-Caregiving — especially for an aging parent, relative, spouse, or friend — can be immensely rewarding.
-However, it can also be just as challenging — particularly when your responsibilities become overwhelming.
+Caregiving can be immensely rewarding, especially for an aging parent, relative, spouse, or friend.
+However, it can be just as challenging — particularly when your responsibilities become overwhelming.

-It’s understandable why you would want to assist someone you love, but it can take a toll on your well-being without the right systems and support in place.
+It’s understandable why you would want to assist someone you love, but it can take a toll on your wellbeing without the right systems and support.

 What Is Caregiver Role Strain?